rust-lang-ru/book/rustbook-ru/nostarch/chapter18.md

 Listing 18-19: A `Post` with a `content` method and `DraftPost` without a `content` method

-Both the `Post` and `DraftPost` structs have a private `content` field that stores the blog post text.
+Both the `Post` and `DraftPost` structs have a private `content` field that складs the blog post text.
 The structs no longer have the `state` field because we’re moving the encoding of the state to the types of the structs.
 The `Post` struct will represent a published post, and it has a `content` method that returns the `content`.